mqAncientHistory/cityOfRome/_posts/2020-05-08-PortaEsquilina.md

 [A brief introduction to the Servian Wall](https://www.youtube.com/watch?v=X4gpdba_hRc) provided by The American Institute for Roman Culture.

-Notes on the Servian Wall
+[Notes on the Servian Wall](http://penelope.uchicago.edu/Thayer/E/Journals/AJA/22/2/Servian_Wall*.html) provides a far more detailed background on the Servian Wall and it's construction.